The rhetoric around women in media supporting other women in media often risks becoming just that… white noise.

 But seeing it play out, especially on a public stage, is something else entirely.

-That’s exactly what happened on Friday night when Lou Barrett, Managing Director of National Sales at News Corp Australia, was inducted into Mediaweek’s Hall of Fame at the publication’s Next of the Best awards.
+That’s exactly what happened on Friday night when Lou Barrett, Managing Director of National Sales at News Corp Australia, introduced the News Corp Australia keynote speech.

-In a heartfelt tribute, Renée Sycamore, General Manager of Growth and Experience, and Barrett’s longtime friend, reflected on Barrett’s lasting impact and leadership philosophy.
+In a well-delivered speech, Renée Sycamore, General Manager of Growth and Experience, and Barrett’s longtime friend, reflected on how to make impact and be a real leader.

 Renée Sycamore, General Manager of Growth and Experience

-“There is also the opportunity to be inspired, to showcase and applaud our great work, to hear about market news, to listen and learn from the best of our industry, and most importantly, the celebration of our people, just like we are doing here tonight.
+“This is the opportunity to be inspired, to showcase and applaud our great work, to hear about market news, to listen and learn from the best of our industry, and most importantly, the celebration of our people,” she said.

 Renée Sycamore, General Manager of Growth and Experience

-“So, look around the room, or look back at the last 6 months, and ask yourself, who have you yet to collaborate with?
+“Look around the room, or look back at the last six months, and ask yourself, who have you yet to collaborate with?
 How could their skills and perspectives enhance your work?
 Reach out to them.
 Start a conversation.
 That’s where the real magic begins.”